johnslimai/dockerslimexamples/index.md

 - DockerSlim has a cool menu driven command line.
 To try that:

-Type `docker-slim` into a terminal window then type help at the prompt
+Type `docker-slim` into a terminal window then type help at the interactive prompt

 ![]({{site.baseurl}}//dockerslim-help-menu.png)